Table of Contents

 True Cost of Paper Billing

-As our infographic on the true cost of paper billing shows, the cost and waste involved in sending paper bills and statements is staggering.
+As our infographic on the true cost of paper billing shows, the cost and waste involved in sending paper bills and statements are staggering.
 Numbers from a study by the U.S. Postal Service show just how expensive paper billing can get.

 The Postal Service looked at the cost of billing for one big east coast utility company.
-It examined the cost of printing and sending bills, of processing payment, of addressing customer service issues that came up during the billing process.
+It examined the cost of printing and sending bills, processing payments, of addressing customer service issues that came up during the billing process.
 Utilities can send many millions of bills, so these costs add up very quickly.

 Bills issued and paid by mail cost the utility an average of 76c each.
-By contrast, full EBPP—electronic bill payment and presentment—cost just 32c per bill to process.
+By contrast, full EBPP electronic bill payment and presentment cost just 32c per bill to process.

 But there’s an even more expensive option.
-Sending bills by mail and accepting payment electronically costs an average 80c per bill.
+Sending bills by mail and accepting payment electronically costs an average of 80c per bill.